Possession with the intent to sell

 CALL OUR AGGRESSIVE DRUG CRIME DEFENSE FIRM IN LAS VEGAS – FREE CONSULTATION!

 When charged with Possession of Controlled Substance with Intent to Sell in Las Vegas, dramatically increase your chances of a successful outcome by hiring the best legal counsel possible.
-The lawyers at Oronoz & Ericsson have the skill and expertise to defend your case in a way that helps you both avoid a conviction, and most importantly, avoid losing your liberty.
+The lawyers at Oronoz and Ericsson Injury Lawyers have the skill and expertise to defend your case in a way that helps you both avoid a conviction, and most importantly, avoid losing your liberty.